sezus/Helmet-Detection-1/GUI/README.md

 - Here there is a  simple GUI for **helmet detection**

 - Need to add
-  - A sign for detecting a person without helmet
+  - A sign when detecting a person without helmet
-  - A counter
-  - A function for taking picture when detecting incorrect situations.
+  - A function for taking picture when detecting a person incorrect situations.